-To protect pupils, we will:
+To protect students, the Trust and its schools will:

-- Seek their consent for photographs to be taken or published (for e.g. on our website or in newspapers or publications); - Seek parental consent; - Use only the pupil's first name with an image; - Ensure pupils are appropriately dressed; - Only use school equipment to make images of children (no personal devices are permitted for this purpose); - Encourage pupils to tell us if they are worried about any photographs that are taken of them.
+- Seek their consent for photographs to be taken or published (for e.g. on our website or in newspapers or publications); - Seek parental consent; - Use only the student's first name with an image; - Ensure students are appropriately dressed; - Only use school equipment to make images of children (no personal devices are permitted for this purpose); - Encourage students to tell us if they are worried about any photographs that are taken of them.